-Maximum number of campers: 24
+Maximum number of campers: 35 (subject to change)

-Age of campers: completed grade 4 – 8 or the equivalent for home schooled youth.
+Age of campers: completed grade 5 – 8 or the equivalent for home schooled youth.

-Wednesday, June 19, 7:30 a.m. – 5 p.m.
+Wednesday, June 25, 7:30 a.m. – 5 p.m.

-Thursday, June 20, 7:30 a.m. – 5 p.m.
+Thursday, June 26, 7:30 a.m. – 5 p.m.

-Friday, June 21, 7:30 a.m. – 6 p.m.
+Friday, June 27, 7:30 a.m. – 5 p.m.

-Saturday, June 22, 7:30 a.m. – 5 p.m.
+Saturday, June 28, 7:30 a.m. – 5 p.m.

-Sunday, June 23, 7:30 a.m. – 6 p.m.
+Sunday, June 29, 7:30 a.m. – 5 p.m.

 The curriculum should include plans to share and expose the activities and learnings of the children to the youth, young adult and larger GA community.
-Specific plans for displays, public performances, interactions with GA attendees via songs or games or other ways to educate and inform the larger community of the camp's activities should be included in your proposal.
+Specific plans for displays, public performances, interactions with GA attendees via songs or games or other ways to educate and inform the larger community of the activities of the camp should be included in your proposal.
 This is intended to be an opportunity to make the children's presence known, but should not constitute the majority of the curriculum.
-Think about options such as creating and displaying their art work, impromptu activities that they can engage other attendees with in the hallway, videos that can be put on the UUA website, petitioning attendees to take action on what they have learned, making signs for the public witness, etc. You will be able to display things in the exhibit hall and engage others UUs in the hallways and might choose to ask the campers to attend the public witness as a group.
+Think about options such as creating and displaying their art work, impromptu activities that they can engage other attendees in the hallways, videos that can be put on the UUA website, petitioning attendees to take action on what they have learned, making signs for the public witness, etc. You will be able to display things in the Exhibit Hall and to engage other UUs in the hallways.
+You might also choose to ask the campers to attend the communitywide worships and public witness as a group.